Anderson named principal of Dunbar College Preparatory Academy

-At this afternoon’s regular meeting of the Lubbock Partnership Network Managing Committee, members made a principal appointment for Dunbar College Preparatory Academy for the 2021-2022 school year.
+LUBBOCK, Texas (NEWS RELEASE) - At Wednesday’s regular meeting of the Lubbock Partnership Network Managing Committee, members made a principal appointment for Dunbar College Preparatory Academy for the 2021-2022 school year.

 Natalie Anderson has been elevated to school principal.
 She has extensive experience as an administrator and teacher in Lubbock ISD, most recently as assistant principal at Dunbar College Preparatory Academy.